Enhance Your Prospects of Avoiding a Criminal Conviction

 In summary, it is important to note that a submission under section 8 to a Court is an exercise in persuasion, and so the submissions should be accompanied with supporting evidence.

 Character evidence can be adduced to the court either through a written letter or by calling oral evidence from a referee.
-For practical tips on organising a character reference read our article.
+Read our article for practical tips on organising a character reference.

 Sometimes it will be necessary to tender an expert report (from a psychologist or psychiatrist) as it relates to features of the case or matters person to the accused.